ameshk/commercetools/README.md

 * Dataflow will write the json data to a GCS location
 * Dataflow will also extract key attributes from the json and push it as rows to a Big query table
 * Further analytics can be done on the big query table
+* For infrastructure I have used terraform
+* For deployment and scheduling purpose I have used github actions.

 ## Flow diagram ##